-If you’re new to swimming you might be unsure about what swim equipment and accessories your kids need.
+If you’re new to swimming you might be unsure about what swim gear and accessories your kids need.
 What’s it for?
 Which kind to buy?
 What’s the best way to use it?
 Each team or coach has different requirements, so check with your team about what your kids need—but here are some swim equipment basics.

 What they’re for: keeping water out of the eyes (duh).

 How to use them: The straps should go directly around the head in line with the eye area.
 Don’t pull the straps down around the base of the scull, have them too high, or put them over the ears.